 - P actually has not been rising over time.
 It has been low this entire time.
 The illusion of a trend sometimes emerges, due to unrelated factors, such as the breakout of an enormous bull run in BTC.
 But people are stubbornly unwilling to pay for security.

 - P will probably be even lower in the future.
 Coins are not BL1Txns – no one wants more inflation taxes, but everyone wants more plentiful Txn-throughput.
-Entrepreneurs and technologists are working hard, every day, to create new transaction systems, a drive equilibrium-P as close to zero as humanly possible.
+Entrepreneurs and technologists are working hard, every day, to create new transaction systems, and drive the equilibrium-P down as close to zero as humanly possible.

 - Layer2s do not help the situation.
 In fact, they make things worse by providing yet-more BL1Txn competitors.
 Each Layer2 improve its host Layer1, but any competitor can copy these Layer2s.
-L1 fees must be high enough to deter attackers, but low enough to Not-Deter L1-users (from using something else).
+L1 fees must be high enough to deter attackers, but (paradoxically) low enough to keep L1-users un-deterred (from using rivals).

 - Bitcoin miners will eventually embrace Merged Mining, at which point the Security Budget problem will be solved.
 Concerns about MM are mistaken, because they get the relationship between Mining and The Protocol backwards.
-The delay in embracing MM, has caused enormous suffering to most Bitcoiners, whilst enriching ICO/Altcoin scammers and a few Bitcoiners.
+The delay in embracing MM, has caused enormous suffering to most Bitcoiners, whilst enriching many ICO/Altcoin scammers and a few Bitcoin aristocrats.

 I hoped you enjoyed reading this article.
 I enjoyed writing it!!